Federal Criminal Investigations

 Federal agents use a variety of means to investigate alleged violations of federal criminal laws, including:

-Taped Conversations: Federal agents sometimes ask a person to wear a hidden recording device and then speak with the target of an investigation.
+Federal agents sometimes ask a person to wear a hidden recording device and then speak with the target of a federal criminal investigation.
 Or, federal agents will ask a person to call the target of an investigation on the phone and then tape that call.